sjgiorgi/VLA_webapp/README.txt

   - fixed password confirmation field
   - change imports to explicit relative import type
   - Redirect /vla/ to /VLA/
+  - allow saving of simulation image to be dynamic (save to folder titled after username and lab name)

   PREVIOUS COMMITS:
   - allow TextFields to contain HTML
   - added 'video' option for TheoryElement, SimulationElement, and HardwareElement